mateuscomh/yoURL/README.md

 TERMS OF SERVICE
 ----------------

-0x0.st is NOT a platform for:
+This is NOT a platform for:
 - piracy
 - pornography and gore
 - extremist material of any kind
 - malware / botnet C&C
 - anything related to crypto currencies
 - backups (yes, this includes your minecraft stuff, seriously people have been dumping terabytes of it here for years)
 - CI build artifacts
 - doxxing, database dumps containing personal information
 - anything illegal under German law